Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 - An image should be rebuilt when the images it's based on are updated.

 ### A minimal base system
 [Alpine Linux](https://alpinelinux.org/) is often the choice for official images for the first reason.
 This is not a typical Linux distribution as it uses musl as its C library, but it works quite well.
 Actually, I'm quite fond of Alpine Linux and `apk` (its package manager).
 If a supervision suite is needed, I'd look into `s6`.
+If you need a glibc distribution, Debian provides slim variants for lightweight base images.
 We can do even better than using Alpine by using **distroless images**, allowing us to have state-of-the-art application containers.

 "Distroless" is a fancy name referring to an image with a minimal set of dependencies, from none (for fully static binaries) to some common libraries (typically the C library).
 Google maintains [distroless images](https://github.com/GoogleContainerTools/distroless) you can use as a base for your own images.
+If you were wondering, the difference with `scratch` (empty starting point) is that distroless images contain common dependencies for "almost static" binaries may need, such as `ca-certificates`.

-In my experience, distroless is an excellent option with pure Go binaries.
+However, distroless images are not suited for every application.
+In my experience though, distroless is an excellent option with pure Go binaries.
 Going with minimal images drastically reduces the available attack surface in the container.
 For example, here's a [multi-stage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) resulting in a minimal non-root image for a simple Go project:

 ```
 FROM golang:alpine as build